udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 1. User authenticates with YouTrack instance using a permanent token
 2. Plugin fetches and caches available projects, issues, and articles
 3. User browses or searches for content
-4. Selected content is fetched and opened in VSCode's native markdown editor
+4. Selected content is fetched and displayed in preview mode with Mermaid diagram support
-5. Changes to issue descriptions and articles are tracked and can be saved back to YouTrack
+5. When "Download for Editing" is requested, content is copied to a configurable temporary location
+6. User edits the content in VSCode's native markdown editor
+7. When "Save to YouTrack" is triggered, changes are synchronized back to YouTrack and temp file is deleted
+8. When editor tab is closed, any remaining temporary files are cleaned up

 ### 3.4 User Interface Components
 - YouTrack Explorer view in Activity Bar